gbrault/gattclient/README.md

 I found that with the btgatt-client in bluez

 # compile context
-The main file is in <bluez source rep>/tools/btgatt-client.c But now, what are the files needed to compile it?
-I figured out that, here is the list
+The main file is in &lt;bluez source rep&gt;/tools/btgatt-client.c But now, what are the files needed to compile it?
+I figured that out, here is the list

    * att.c & att.h
    * att-types.h